-Achieving water security is gradually being understood and is becoming a global concern as a result of increasing water scarcity and the effects of global changes have, on human health, nature and well-being as well as the environment, peace and security.
+Achieving water security is gradually being understood and is becoming a global concern because of increasing water scarcity and the effects of global changes have, on human health, nature and well-being as well as the environment.
 The primary driver for these challenges is human activity, which, along with economic growth, has increased the pressures on water supplies quite often in the detriment of the environment.